gwinnem/vue-iframe-wrapper/docs/enterprise-readiness.md

       (so the test would catch a regression that silently drops the binding).
-- [x] Extend the demo app's own test setup with an a11y smoke test — `demo/tests/App.a11y.spec.ts`, wired in via a `demo/tests/**/*.spec.ts` include pattern and a `vue-iframe-wrapper` alias added to `vitest.config.ts`.
+- [x] Extend the demo app's own test setup with an a11y smoke test — `demo/tests/App.a11y.spec.ts`, wired in via a `demo/tests/**/*.spec.ts` include pattern and a `@enterprise/vue-iframe-wrapper` alias added to `vitest.config.ts`.
 This immediately caught a real, pre-existing issue: **both CSS/JS `<textarea>` controls had no accessible name at all** (a heading above each, but no `<label>`/`aria-labelledby` association) — fixed with